-- Address and telephone numbers. - A list of diagnosed conditions, to make sure your health or social care professional has an accurate record of your care. - Medication- so everyone treating you can see what medicines you have been prescribed. - Allergies- to make sure you aren't prescribed or given any medicines you can have an adverse reaction to. - Test results to speed up your treatment and care. - Referrals, clinic letters and discharge information- to make sure the people caring for you have all the information they need about other treatment you are having elsewhere. - Care plans.
+- · Address and telephone numbers. - · A list of diagnosed conditions, to make sure your health or social care professional has an accurate record of your care. - Allergles- to make sure you aren't prescribed or given any medicines you can have an adverse reaction to. - Test results to speed up your treatment and care. - Referrals, clinic letters and discharge information- to make sure the people caring for you have all the information they need about other treatment you are having elsewhere.

-social care professionals directly involved in your care access to the most up-to-date information about you.
+The Leeds Care Record provides health and social care professionals directly involved In your care access to the most up-to-date information about you.
 It does this by sharing appropriate information from your medical and care records between health and social care services in Leeds.